Start Your LLC Online With Nolo Today

 • LLC's name and name reservation number (if any)

-• LLC's principal mailing address
+• the LLC's principal mailing address

-As of 2023, the online filing fee is $100.
+As of 2024, the filing fee for Georgia articles of organization is $100.
 Paper filings incur an additional $10 fee.

 4. Prepare an Operating Agreement